Scary Tales From The Haunted Waverly Hills Sanatorium

 Room 502 Was A Death Trap

-One legend stems from the experiences of the Louisville Ghost Hunter’s Society.
+One legend stems from the experiences of the Louisville Ghost Hunters Society.
 When they visited Waverly Hills, they found the kitchen in shambles.
-Windows, tables, and chairs were broken, and there were puddles of stagnant water everywhere, due to a leaky roof.
+Windows, tables, and chairs were broken.
 The cafeteria was in a similar state of disrepair.
 Finding nothing useful, the team tried to leave, but before they could, they heard footsteps.
-Then they heard a door swing shut.
-Then they noticed the smell of freshly baked bread.
+Then, they heard a door swing shut, and they noticed the smell of freshly baked bread.

 No one else was in the building, let alone using the ruined kitchen to bake bread.
 There seemed to be no explanation for what they had witnessed.

 Tourists Experience The Ghost SIghtings TooPhoto: Kris Arnold / Wikimedia Commons / Public Domain

 True Ghost Tales featured a story by Joey, a visitor to Waverly Hills Sanatorium.
 After Joey and a few of his friends learned about the spooky history of the place, they had their own haunted experience.